CarstenFrommhold/ocr-jokebox/README.md

-# Pi-Camera-Sonos
+# Music request by message in a bottle

-Just sandboxing with my sonos box. :)
+Just playing in the sandbox... :)

-## Next Steps

-* Dev/Prod Dependencies @Raspi

 ## Topics touched